ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/clojure-strengths.md

 * an efficient way to manage state changes via **persistent data structures** & **software transactional memory**

 > ####Hint::Avoid state changes means simpler code
 In functional programming we avoid changing state as much as possible.
 If a function does not change state it always returns the same result when given the same input (arguments).
 These are referred to as Pure Functions.
-Pure functions are truely modular as they do not affect any other part of the system and do not require complex threading to make a system scale.
+Pure functions are truly modular as they do not affect any other part of the system and do not require complex threading to make a system scale.

 ## Dynamic Language & runtime environment (REPL)
 * quickly explore your problem domain by evaluating code on the fly in the REPL
-* new code is compiled as evaluated, no seperate compile cycle or wait time
+* new code is compiled as evaluated, no separate compile cycle or wait time
 * very small language syntax, extensible via macros

 > A lot of the best programmers and the most productive programmers I know are writing everything in Clojure and swearing by it, and then just producing ridiculously sophisticated things in a very short time.
 And that programmer productivity matters.
 Adrian Cockcroft - Battery ventures, formally Cloud Architect, Netflix